alaukiknpant/FacebookInfer/README.md

 ## Conclusion

 In this research project, we were able to catch bugs on fairly popular repositories coded by experienced programmers with the help of a very powerful code analysis tool `Infer`.
 This indeed proves that Concurrency is Hard.
 We also discovered that many safety violations are very similar in nature, and hence a small fix can possibly remove several bugs at the same time.
-Furthermore, we discovered that `Infer` is not able to distinguish between the locks with different identities.
-We believe that this is due to trade-off between considerations such as soundness, efficiency, and user-friendliness.
+Furthermore, we discovered that `Infer` does not distinguish between locks with different identities.
+We believe that this is due to trade-off between multiple considerations such as soundness, efficiency, and user-friendliness.